tru5tzz/group1-mock/sensor_client/readme.md

 The **Bluetooth Mesh - SoC Sensor Client** example is a working example application you can use as a template for Bluetooth Mesh Sensor Client applications.

 The example demonstrates the Bluetooth Mesh **Sensor Client Model**.
-It demo for detecting signals send by a remote device (for example, **Bluetooth Mesh - SoC Sensor Server**) to turn on led in period time config before (code run for **BGM220 Explore kit**).
+It demos for detecting signals send by a remote device (for example, **Bluetooth Mesh - SoC Sensor Server**) to turn on led in period time config before (code run for **BGM220 Explore kit**).
 This example requires one of the Internal Storage Bootloader (single image) variants, depending on the device's memory.

 ![Bluetooth Mesh sensor system - Client](readme_img7.png)